dfsp-spirit/wordpress-child-theme-twentyseventeen-privacy/README.md

 This remove the email field in comments, so you will have to configure WP to allow comments without email in the settings.
 To do this: Settings > Discussion > Other Comment Settings.
 Then uncheck "Comment author must fill out name and email".

+## Other recommended WP privacy settings & measures

+Basically do not use anything that contacts remote servers unless you really need it.
+This includes (but is not limited to):
+- Gravatars
+- Social media buttons
+- embedded software like video and music players (Youtube!), external visitor counters, etc. Link to them instead, so people can decide whether to view/visit or not.

 ## Preview

 From a visual perspective, there is almost no change.
 This only changed privacy settings under the hood.